ALMacbeth/PatternLanguageInteractiveNetwork/README.md

 ## Created by Mahmud Tantoush
 - website: [mahmud.tantoush.com](https://www.mahmudtantoush.com/)
-- This paper is related to a research paper currently in progress.
+- This tool is related to a research paper currently in progress.

 ---